A Step-By-Step Guide to Applying to Law School

 - • Send your official transcript to LSAC.

-- • Get letters of recommendations from past professors, mentors, etc.
+- • Get letters of recommendation from past professors, mentors, etc.

 - • Submit your resume alongside your personal statement.

-The admissions committee uses two different ways to grade applicants:
+The admissions committee uses two different ways to grade local and international applicants:

 - LSAT scores.